StevenTCramer/Morris.Zod/README.md

 ## Overview
 Converts .net assembly classes to TypeScript "Zod" validation files.

 **NOTE:** Alpha version.
-Currently had a big where the consuming csproj won't build inside VS so you'll have to use `dotnet build`.
+Currently has a bug where the consuming csproj won't build inside VS so you'll have to use `dotnet build`.

 ## Getting started